rustyeddy/rustyeddy.com/content/_index.md

 description: >
   Design, Develop and Deploy Software
 summary: >
-  Years of building software and witnessing both successes and failures, I have become increasingly intersted in establishing a set of best practices for small to mid sized software development projects.
-Join me here.
+  I am in the process of building a software developerment process aimed at making small to mid sized web application development more predictable and reliable for the people paying for it.
 ---

 ***So, Who are you?***